DimitriosKaratis/VLA-based-Multi-Agent-System-Orchestration/README.md

 ## 🚀 Overview

 The system bridges the gap between high-level semantic scene understanding and low-level robotic control.
-By utilizing state-of-the-art Large Multimodal Models (LMMs) and specialized AI Agents, the project automates the transition from "seeing" a room to "safely navigating" it.
+By utilizing state-of-the-art Large Multimodal Models (LMMs) and specialized AI Agents, the project automates the transition from "seeing" a room to "safely navigating" it in theory.

 ### Key Features
 * **Visual Grounding:** Uses the **Qwen2.5-VL-7B** model to perform semantic analysis of indoor environments.